The Centre for Gender PsychologyRelationship Therapy and Workshops and Training in Gender and Sexuality

 About Us.
 Hank

 Hank Earl was born in 1955 and has a degree in Fine Art and has played bass in numerous bands.
 Since time immemorial he was been a mental health worker in London's notorious East End (Hackney, to be precise) and has now retired.
 Hank has a long term interest in Men's work and is a founder member of the original 'Searching for my Father I found my Self' group.
-He assists Nick in facilitating the second series of the quarterly men's groups, 'Searching for my Father I find my Self', and co-leads the third series with Manu.
-Hank works alongside Nick on the 'Images of Masculinity' retreats .
+He assists Nick in facilitating the second series of the quarterly 'Searching' men's groups and leads the third series.
+Hank has worked alongside Nick on the 'Images of Masculinity' retreats and the Menswork Facilitation training.

 About Us.
 Darrel2

 Darrel Hunneybell accredited as a psychotherapist with the UKCP having trained with the Institute of Psychosynthesis.
 He is also a clinical supervisor working with both individuals and groups.
 He worked for over twenty years in the NHS and Local Government, in both Social Services and Education.
 Darrel has a long interest and involvement in menswork and has led the fourth series of the quarterly men's group, Searching for my Father I found my Self for 10 years.
-Darrel has worked with Nick on the Images of Masculinity week in France and Men: Sex, Power and Spirit and facilitates the Boarding School Survivors workshops.
+Darrel has worked with Nick on the Images of Masculinity week in France and Men: Sex, Power and Spirit and facilitates the Boarding School Survivors workshops and the Menswork Facilitation training.

 click